PrefectHQ/prefect/docs/guides/docker.md

 RUN pip install scikit-learn
 ```

-### Choosing an image strategy
+### Choose an image strategy

-The options described above have different complexity (and performance) characteristics.
-For choosing a strategy, we provide the following recommendations:
+The options described above have different complexity and performance characteristics.
+We recommend the following when choosing a strategy:

-- If your flow only makes use of tasks defined in the same file as the flow, or tasks that are part of `prefect` itself, then you can rely on the default provided `prefecthq/prefect` image.
+- If your flow only makes use of tasks defined in the same file as the flow, or tasks that are part of `prefect` itself, you can rely on the default provided `prefecthq/prefect` image.

 - If your flow requires a few extra dependencies found on PyPI, you can use the default `prefecthq/prefect` image and set `prefect.deployments.steps.pip_install_requirements:` in the `pull`step to install these dependencies at runtime.

-- If the installation process requires compiling code or other expensive operations, you may be better off building a custom image instead.
+- If the installation process requires compiling code or other expensive operations, you should consider building a custom image instead.

 - If your flow (or flows) require extra dependencies or shared libraries, we recommend building a shared custom image with all the extra dependencies and shared task definitions you need.
 Your flows can then all rely on the same image, but have their source stored externally.
 This option can ease development, as the shared image only needs to be rebuilt when dependencies change, not when the flow source changes.

 ## Next steps

-We only served a single flow in this guide, but you can extend this setup to serve multiple flows in a single Docker image by updating your Python script to using `flow.to_deployment` and `serve` to [serve multiple flows or the same flow with different configuration](/concepts/flows#serving-multiple-flows-at-once).
+We only served a single flow in this guide, but you can extend this setup to serve multiple flows in a single Docker image by updating your Python script to use `flow.to_deployment` and `serve` to [serve multiple flows or the same flow with different configuration](/concepts/flows#serving-multiple-flows-at-once).

-To learn more about deploying flows, check out the [Deployments](/concepts/deployments/) concept doc!
+To learn more about deploying flows, check out the [Deployments](/concepts/deployments/) concept doc.

 For advanced infrastructure requirements, such as executing each flow run within its own dedicated Docker container, learn more in the [Work pool deployment guide](/guides/prefect-deploy/).